Dmitri131313/OpenWrt-vulnerabilities/README.md

 You can use the OWASP Filter Evasion cheat sheet to find the correct payload.  \
 [https://owasp.org/www-community/xss-filter-evasion-cheatsheet](https://owasp.org/www-community/xss-filter-evasion-cheatsheet)

-4. Exploit the XSS vulnerability via CSRF to redirect a user to www.google.com
+4. Exploit the XSS vulnerability via CSRF to redirect a user to www.google.com.

+*You are free to create and upload PoC attack payloads and send a pull request.
+I will be happy to include it*

 ### **How to contribute**